-The main method of communication with parents will be through Whatsapp groups set up for each age group from aged 7-9 upwards.
+The main method of communication with parents will be through WhatsApp groups set up for each age group from Nursery upwards.
 Each team coach will set up a group for their particular age group.
-For the Nursery group communication will be via the Charlestown Bord Na Nog Facebook page or if preferred by parents of children at this age group a Whatsapp group may be used.
+The use of WhatsApp groups will be closely monitored, and only approved club admins will be allowed to put messages in these groups to ensure strictly club-related content is posted in groups.